yiphei/yif-AI/encoder_decoder_transformer/README.md

 These are some further things to look forward to:
 - experiment with unequal encoder and decoder layers, ideally allowing the model to learn it
 - instead of MSE and cosine dissimilarity, some other disaffinity scores should be experimented with
 - LayerNorm normalization of $E$ before averaging allows the model to learn non-uniform aggregation of $E$.
-It's worth exploring other ways to do so, like convolution or even plain matmul
+It's worth exploring other ways of doing so, like convolution or even plain matmul
 - try bigger models, at least GPT-2 size
 - run training for longer to observe long-term behavior
 - try different datasets